3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_intro.md

         sights: `<how many ufo sightings you think there are in that state>` }
 ```
+Also, send a response that asks 'How many ufo sightings do you think there are in `the state`? `the answer`.'

 2. Write a `/bigfoot` route that takes a query paramater of `blurry` and...
-   - If blurry is true send the response: `"It's not the photographer's fault.
+   - If blurry is true, send the response: `"It's not the photographer's fault.
 Bigfoot is blurry, and that's extra scary to me.
 There's a large, out-of-focus monster roaming the countryside.
-Run, he's fuzzy, get out of here."`
+Run!
+He's fuzzy!
+Get out of there!"`
-   - If blurry is false respond with:  `"A group of researchers have amassed evidence that the legendary Bigfoot is real, ABC News reported, with the scientists presenting reams of evidence."`
+   - If blurry is false, respond with:  `"A group of researchers have amassed evidence that the legendary Bigfoot is real, ABC News reported, with the scientists presenting reams of evidence."`

 <details>